srikarmanikonda/cs-598-final-project/README.md

 **Why?** Without an API key, openFDA limits you to 60 requests/minute.
 With a key, you get 240 requests/minute (4x faster).

 ### 3. Acquire Raw FAERS Data
+Note: This Process takes a very long time

 ```bash
 python cli.py acquire --from 2024-01-01 --to 2024-12-31 --country US \